bensutherland/nano2geno/README.md

 (note: contains code from website: 'moving every second row to a new column with awk')

 Note: still may need to remove the reverse complement adapter, perhaps with a full cutadapt run.

+### 4. Determine section of genome containing amplicons
+Need the range in a bed file
+Then run the following to get an amplicon file of just the expected amplicons to align against `GENOME="ch_WG00004_7.20170208.fasta"; bedtools getfasta -fi $GENOME -bed ch_WG00004_9.20170224.designed.bed -fo ch_WG00004_7.20170208_extracted.fa`

+### 5. Align against reference genome
+In this case, use the subset sections of the reference that were identified in Step 4. above.

+Select one of the sample datafiles and align this against the reference genome.

 ## NEEDS CORRECTION